 Water Features: Take a moment to dip little feet in city water features, swim in hot springs, or see the beauty of a waterfall.

 Playgrounds: What child wouldn’t love to enjoy a new playground?

 Special snacks: Try Bugles!
 Amusing to stick on little fingers and then eat off.

 Odd Tourist Attractions: You know you want to see sites like the “World’s Largest Paper Cup.”

 Whether it is ice cream at a new place, a special game you play every trip, or stopping at historical sites–these traditions matter!
 They help your family build unity and love.

-As a mom myself, I know a mom’s time is limited; but the small time taken will reap great rewards.
+As a mom myself, I know my time is limited, but the small time taken will reap great rewards.
 I love knowing that I am helping my children remember our family’s bonding times.
 Thanks, Dad, for taking that time for me.

 QUESTION: What do you want your children to remember about family vacations?
 How can you incorporate this into ‘travel traditions’?

 CHALLENGE: This summer, as you travel near or far, try to incorporate some of the ideas listed above to make memories along the way.

 Images provided by the author.